flux-gui/flux-gui/website/versioned_docs/version-0.31.2/references/cli-reference/gitops.md

 ### Options

 ```
-  -e, --endpoint WEAVE_GITOPS_ENTERPRISE_API_URL   The Weave GitOps Enterprise HTTP API endpoint can be set with WEAVE_GITOPS_ENTERPRISE_API_URL environment variable
+  -e, --endpoint WEAVE_GITOPS_ENTERPRISE_API_URL   The Flux-GUI Enterprise HTTP API endpoint can be set with WEAVE_GITOPS_ENTERPRISE_API_URL environment variable
   -h, --help                                       help for gitops
       --insecure-skip-tls-verify                   If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string                          Paths to a kubeconfig.
 Only required if out-of-cluster.
   -n, --namespace string                           The namespace scope for this operation (default "flux-system")
-  -p, --password WEAVE_GITOPS_PASSWORD             The Weave GitOps Enterprise password for authentication can be set with WEAVE_GITOPS_PASSWORD environment variable
+  -p, --password WEAVE_GITOPS_PASSWORD             The Flux-GUI Enterprise password for authentication can be set with WEAVE_GITOPS_PASSWORD environment variable
-  -u, --username WEAVE_GITOPS_USERNAME             The Weave GitOps Enterprise username for authentication can be set with WEAVE_GITOPS_USERNAME environment variable
+  -u, --username WEAVE_GITOPS_USERNAME             The Flux-GUI Enterprise username for authentication can be set with WEAVE_GITOPS_USERNAME environment variable
 ```

 ### SEE ALSO